schuerik/uberdot/README.md

 ## Getting Started

 ### Installation
-Clone this repository and install `python3.7`.
+Clone this repository and install `python3.6` or higher.
 If you want to use encrypted dotfiles you also need `gnupg`.
 Switch into the cloned repository and copy the example config file `docs/config-example.ini` to `data/dotmanger.ini`.
 In this file you need to specify the properties `files` and `profiles` in the `Settings` section where `files` will be path of the directory of your dotfiles (most likely a subdirectory in your repository) and `profiles` the directory in which you store